1999 Women's Hockey Champions Trophy

 The 1999 Women's Hockey Champions Trophy was the 7th edition of the Hockey Champions Trophy for women.
-It was held between 10 and 19 June 1999 in Brisbane, Australia.
+It was held from 10 to 19 June 1999 in Brisbane, Australia.
 It was held simultaneously with the men's tournament.
 This was the last biannual edition of the tournament until 2014 when it returned to its original format due to the introduction of the World League.

 Australia won the tournament for the fifth consecutive time.

 Teams

 The participating teams were determined by International Hockey Federation (FIH):